cfusterbarcelo/cfusterbarcelo.github.io/_pages/cv.md

 {% include base_path %}

-I am a postdoctoral researcher at the [Uhlmann Group](https://www.biovisioncenter.uzh.ch/en/people/team/virginie.html) and the [BioVision Center](https://www.biovisioncenter.uzh.ch/en.html), [University of Zurich](https://www.uzh.ch/en.html), working on machine learning for bioimage analysis.
-My recent work spans [AI4Life](https://ai4life.eurobioimaging.eu/), the [BioImage Model Zoo](https://bioimage.io/), [deepImageJ](https://deepimagej.github.io/), [SAMJ](https://github.com/segment-anything-models-java/SAMJ-IJ), and community-facing tools such as the BioImage.IO Chatbot.
-I focus on making AI methods for imaging more accessible, reproducible, and useful to researchers.
+I am a postdoctoral researcher at the [Uhlmann Group](https://www.biovisioncenter.uzh.ch/en/people/team/virginie.html) and the [BioVision Center](https://www.biovisioncenter.uzh.ch/en.html), [University of Zurich](https://www.uzh.ch/en.html), working on foundation models for bioimage analysis.
+My current research focuses on how to make AI for microscopy more principled, efficient, and sustainable, with a continued contribution to the [BioImage Model Zoo](https://bioimage.io/).

 <p class="cv-actions">
   <a href="#" class="cv-action-link" onclick="window.print(); return false;">Print / Save as PDF</a>